misspent/Random-Stuff/README.md

 - `G.A.M.M.A.
 NPC Loot Claim Remade & NPC loot claim`
 - `G.A.M.M.A.
 Not so instant tooltip`
 - `G.A.M.M.A.
 Weathers` | If you use: `Atmospherics GAMMA`
+- `23- THAP Rework - IENCE` | If you use: `M.H.P.
+Hands pack`
 - `282- GAMMA Loading Screens - CS Eden` | If you use: `Atmospheric Loading Screen`
 - `G.A.M.M.A.
 Press Key to Drop Item` | If you use: `Drop and Disassemble Hotkey`
 - `Disable both already installed Free zoom mods` | If you use: `Free zoom - revisited`
 - `234- Dynamic Anomalies Overhaul - Demonized` | If you use: `Arrival - Anomalies`
 - `290- Atmospherics Shaders Weathers and Reshade Latest - Hippobot` | If you use: `Atmospherics`
+- `Ishmaeel's Kill Tracker` | Use Milspec PDA Kill Tracker instead (this fixes busy hands for: New Tasks Addon - iTheon)

 **Enable the following**: